How to prevent clutter before it starts, and habits that help you keep it that way

 Clearance sales, garage sales, estate sales, holiday sales, etc. They all give the appearance of scarcity and invoke the emotion of FOMO (fear of missing out) and/or the thought process of (I am getting a bargain) can’t beat that, right?!

 First off, sales happen all the time and every season, so the fear of missing out should no longer control you.
-And are you really saving money if you buy things that end up collecting into piles later only to be used for a short period of time?
-Or worst, never used at all.
+And are you really saving money if you buy things that end up collecting into piles later, only to be used for a short period of time?
+Or worse, never used at all.

-Sales are great, but buying things for sale on sale or discount isn’t serving you in the long run.
+Sales are great, but buying items on sale or at a discount isn’t serving you in the long run.

-So have you jumped on the Instapot trend?
+So, have you jumped on the Instant Pot trend?
 But still, own a crockpot?
-Or have an air fryer and some other kitchen gadget.
+Or have an air fryer and another kitchen appliance.
 Have you run out of room to store them, or is your counter so packed you can’t even cook on it?

-The same can goes for, let’s say, printers opt for the all-in-one printers that can handle multiple tasks simultaneously.
+The same applies to printers that opt for all-in-one models capable of handling multiple tasks simultaneously.

-The kitchen gadget gurus have gotten smarter as there are quick a few products now that fryer, cook, and do more than one sole purpose.
+The kitchen gadget gurus have gotten smarter, as there are a few products now that fry, cook, and do more than one sole purpose.

 See a few of these below.

 Walking into stores is a lot of fun because we get the full experience with our senses.
-This can create the urge to buy to be much stronger.
-Touching, say, a nice sweater or furry pillow will invoke a comforting feeling and make you want to get it.
+This can create a stronger urge to buy.
+Touching a nice sweater or a furry pillow can evoke a comforting feeling and make you want to keep it.

-A simple trick I like to use is to keep things as favorites.
-If there are products, you often keep a list and buy only from the list and move on.
+A simple trick I use is to keep items as favorites.
+If there are products, you often keep make a list, buy only from it, and move on.

-6. In with new out with the old
+6. In with the new, out with the old

-In life new things come all the time may it be friends or people and naturally we will leave old friendships, old homes, maybe places we used to visit to make room for the new things.
+In life, new things come all the time, maybe it’s friends or people, and naturally, we will leave old friendships, old homes, maybe places we used to visit, to make room for the new things.
 But oftentimes, we don’t do this with the items we own.
-We accumulate, collect, become emotionally attached, attach a memory or give life to our possessions.
+We accumulate, collect, become emotionally attached, attach a memory, or give life to our possessions.

 7. Opt for experiences over tangible gifts

-One thing I have noticed when it comes to preventing clutter, especially kids, is that the gifts they receive all year round are enough to fill bins full.
-It could be gifted, special occasions, holidays, or a gift to celebrate a well-done job.
-They all bring in more stuff into the home.
+One thing I have noticed when it comes to preventing clutter, especially among kids, is that the gifts they receive year-round are enough to fill bins.
+It could be a gift for a special occasion, a holiday, or to celebrate a job well done.
+They all bring more stuff into the home.
 One practice we have tried to implement is choosing adventures over outings as rewards or even gifts.
-It’s actually something we do during Christmas time.
+It’s something we do during the Christmas season.

-When we rethink what a gift should be, it is supposed to add to your life positively instead of becoming an item you will later struggle with.
-Because of either not being able to get rid of it due to sentimental value or because you feel bad for getting rid of something someone bought you.
+When we rethink what a gift should be, it should add value to your life rather than become an item you later struggle with.
+Because of either not being able to get rid of it due to sentimental value, or because you feel bad for getting rid of something someone bought you.

 8. Let go of items that no longer serve you

-While we are on a mission to prevent clutter in your home, another habit is to make sure you are regularly purging.
-Often we have things in our home that have outgrown our current lifestyle, season, or family.
-When these items become less and less useful often, they get shoved into a box or closet.
+While we are on a mission to prevent clutter in your home, another habit is to ensure you regularly purge.
+Often, we have things in our home that have outgrown our current lifestyle, season, or family.
+When these items become less useful, they are stored in a box or closet.
 Then often forgotten about.

-It is beneficial to get rid of items regularly to prevent outgrown items from piling in unseen areas taking up room in our home.
+It is beneficial to discard items regularly to prevent outgrown items from accumulating in unseen areas and taking up space in our home.

 9. Borrow items

-So oftentimes, there are items in our home that we need, maybe for one time or one purpose.
+Often, there are items in our home that we need, perhaps for a one-time or specific purpose.
 But we bought the item instead.
 So now it sits in our home because we invested in it financially.
-When you find you are in a pickle for a particular item, is there a way to borrow it from a friend or neighbor?
+When you find yourself in a pickle for a particular item, is there a way to borrow it from a friend or neighbor?

 Another example of this is books and magazines.
-You buy a book you wanted to read but ended up either not liking it or found it useful.
-What you can have done instead was borrow it from the library and then decide if it was worth the purchase and will be something your reference to often.
+You buy a book you wanted to read, but ended up either not liking it or finding it useful.
+You could have borrowed it from the library, then decided whether it was worth purchasing and whether you would refer to it often.
+I am guilty of this.

-You can even get the digital version of books instead to help cut back on bookshelf space.
+You can also get digital versions of books to reduce bookshelf space.

 Before you bring anything into the home, ask yourself 3 questions.

-3. Do I need it or is it just a want?
-(If a want, come up with 3 reasons why it will benefit you)
+Do I need it, or is it just a want?
+(If I want, come up with 3 reasons why it will benefit you)

-How do I stop clutter from coming back ?
+How do I prevent clutter from coming back?

-Do a regular check of your home.
+Conduct regular checks of your home.
 Do you see areas that stick out?

-It’s important to take time to pause and see if you need to purge or adjust your habits.
+It’s important to pause and assess whether you need to purge or adjust your habits.

-Clutter is one of the most difficult and frustrating things to deal with.
+Clutter is one of the most difficult and frustrating challenges to address.
 It’s hard to define what clutter is, and it’s even harder to define what clutter is not.
 Some people define clutter as “stuff,” while others define it as anything that’s not currently in use.

 Clutter is the silent killer of productivity.
 It can easily creep up on you, slowing your workflow to a crawl, and before you know it, you’ve got a full-blown clutter problem on your hands.
 But it’s not too late to turn things around!
 It’s easy to prevent clutter from accumulating in the first place with these simple habits you can create in your life.